pjudge/equinox/README.md

 + Pseudo-element definitions should use two colons (`::before`, `::after`) .

 + Pseudo-classes should use one colon (`:focus`, `:hover`) .

+### Theme dependencies...

+It is expected that the themers will need some additional third-party code while fleshing out their theme.
+Namely, Bootstrap (grid-only) and FontAwesome.
+These libraries should be added to the larger Drupal project via Composer and/or Bower/NPM.
+For the most part, Equinox is plug-n-play but if you'd like to add something like Bootstrap and FontAwesome, you'll need to update `equinox.libraries.yml` and `equinox.info.yml` so that your project knows where to find that code.

 ### This theme is alive.